On December 1, a Dropbox request for video submissions will be sent to paid registrants.

-Participants will receive their adjudicated scores and comments by January 22.
+Directors will receive their student's adjudicated scores and comments by January 22.

 Soloists must sing two age appropriate songs of contrasting nature.
 These songs should be from the art song, oratorio, or operatic repertory, but only one post-baroque aria may be performed.*

 When choosing literature, soloists can use this Suggested Repertoire list as a guide.
 There is no longer a required list for soloists.

 If multiple strophic verses are included in the original work, it is acceptable to select two (or more if needed) in the interest of time

 If an original work repeats without any changes to text or musical content, it is acceptable to eliminate the repeat sign in the interest of time (da capo arias)